PavithriDeshani/newone/index.md

-## Welcome to GitHub Pages
+## Dilki Nipuni Rathnayaka

+### About Me

+Ready to accept challenge in any situation.
+Resposible and ambitious person.
+Ability work in high pressure.
+Hardworking and bringing forth a positive attitude.Effective communicational and interpersonal skills.
+I am a good team player.

-You can use the [editor on GitHub](https://github.com/PavithriDeshani/newone/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+You can use the [My Personal Information](file:///C:/Users/A%20C%20E%20R/Desktop/Dilki/Resume%20assignment%20it.pdf) for PDF version.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+###

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for